CAAPIM/layer7-operator/example/portal-integration/readme.md

 ```

 ### Deploy the Developer Portal
-The Portal is based on 5.2.3 with custom images for dispatcher, db-upgrade and portal-data.
-These faciliate creating a Kubernetes Proxy.
+The Portal deployed is version 5.3.3 which supports layer7-operator gateways enroled with the portal as a proxy.
 The Portal is deployed to the default namespace and uses the following [portal-values.yaml](../portal-integration/portal-values.yaml)

 You can deploy the portal using the following commands
 ```